snuk182/indep/README.md

 ## Dependencies

-None except log, which is used only to `trace!` dependency injections.
+None except `log`, which is used only to `trace!` dependency injections.

 ## License

- * MIT
+ * MIT OR Apache-2.0